-The different types of KS are defined by the different populations it develops in, but the changes within the KS cells are very similar.
+There are four different types of KS defined by the different populations it develops in, but the changes within the KS cells are very similar.

-The most common type of KS in the United States is epidemic or AIDS-related KS.
+The most common type of KS in the United States is epidemic or AIDS-associated KS.
 This type of KS develops in people who are infected with HIV, the virus that causes AIDS.

-In the United States, treating HIV infection with highly active antiretroviral therapy (HAART) has resulted in fewer cases of epidemic KS.
-Still, some patients develop symptoms of KS in the first few months of HAART treatment.
+In the United States, treating HIV infection with highly active antiretroviral therapy (HAART) has resulted in fewer cases of AIDS-associated KS.
+Still, some patients can develop KS in the first few months of HAART treatment.

 For most patients with HIV, HAART can often keep advanced KS from developing.
-Still, KS can still occur in people whose HIV is well controlled with HAART.
-Once KS develops it is still important to continue HAART.
+Still, KS can occur in people whose HIV is well controlled with HAART.
+Even if KS develops, it is still important to continue HAART.

-In areas of the world where HAART is not easy to obtain, KS in AIDS patients can advance quickly.
+In areas of the world where it is not easy to get HAART, KS in AIDS patients can advance quickly.

 Endemic KS used to be the most common type of KS in Africa.
 Then, as AIDS became more common in Africa, the epidemic type became more common.